 To use data services on the AT&T network, you may need to program the data settings.
 If you are using an AT&T branded device, it already should be programmed with the correct settings.
 For a step-by-step guide to changing your data connection settings, please visit the programming non-AT&T devices article.

 What is LTE?

-Long Term Evolution (LTE), sometimes referred to as 4G, is a cellular standard for high-speed wireless communication for mobile devices such as a smartphone or Always Connected PC.
+Long Term Evolution (LTE) is a cellular standard for high-speed wireless communication for mobile devices.